-The instruction set of TinyRAM consists of 27 instructions.
+The instruction set of TinyRAM consists of 29 instructions.
 Each instruction is specified via an opcode and up to three operands.
 An operand can be a register name (i.e., an integer between 0 and K-1) or an immediate value (i.e., a W-bit string).
-Unless stated otherwise, every instruction increments pc (the program counter) by 1 (modulo $2^W$ ) and does not modify flag.
+Unless stated otherwise, every instruction does not modify flag and increments pc (the program counter) by i (modulo $2^W$ ), where i = 1 for hvTinyRAM and i = 2W/8 for vnTinyRAM.
 Generally, the first operand is the destination register of the computation performed by the instruction, and the other operands (if any) specify arguments to the instruction.
 Finally, all instructions take one cycle of the machine to execute.